Indian Law

 Can parties contractually reduce the limitation period?

 No. Section 28 of the Indian Contract Act voids any agreement that shortens the limitation period.
-Parties can extend it beyond the statutory minimum.
+Parties CAN extend it beyond the statutory minimum.
+According to Section 10 of the Indian Contract Act 1872, agreements are enforceable only when executed with the free consent of parties competent to contract, for a lawful consideration, and with a lawful object.

 Does limitation apply to arbitration in India?